netsec-ethz/scion-tutorials/content/general_scion_configuration/scion_viz.md

 ## Introduction

-SCION-viz is a web based visualization tool of SCION topology.
-Connecting to a running infrastructure instance it reads necessary information about topology.
+SCION-viz is a web-based visualization tool of the SCION topology.
+Connecting to a running infrastructure instance, it reads necessary information about the network topology.

 ## Prerequisites

-In order to run SCION-viz you must have SCION infrastructure up and running.
+In order to run SCION-viz, you must have your SCION infrastructure up and running.

 !!! tip "SCION VM setup"
-    If you are using SCION VM then SCION-viz is already installed and running as a service.
+    If you are using SCION VM, then SCION-viz is already installed and running as a service.
 You can access it over [localhost:8000](http://localhost:8000)
+    This port is automatically forwarded inside the VM, so you can access SCION-viz from your normal host machine.

-SCION-viz uses libraries that are located in `python` directory of scion repository.
-In order to make those libraries visible we need to export `PYTHONPATH` environment variable.
+SCION-viz uses libraries that are located in the `python` directory of the SCION repository.
+In order to make those libraries visible, we need to export the `PYTHONPATH` environment variable.

 ```shell
 echo 'export PYTHONPATH="$GOPATH/src/github.com/netsec-ethz/scion/python:$PYTHONPATH"' >> ~/.profile
 source ~/.profile
 ```

+## Installation

-Navigate to root scion directory:
+Navigate to the root SCION directory:

 ```shell
 cd $GOPATH/src/github.com/netsec-ethz/scion
 ```

-## Installation

-Checkout project and install dependencies:
+Checkout the project and install the dependencies:

 ```shell
 cd sub